vanillacode314/SimpleWildcardsComfyUI/README.md

 - `input_text(LIST)`: Choose a line from the files yourself or select `*` to choose at random using seed.
 - `prefix(STRING)`: The prefix to use
 - `suffix(STRING)`: The suffix to use
-- `regex(STRING)`: If provided this will be used to filter the input files.
+- `regex(STRING)`: If provided this will be used to filter the input files. case insensitive. only items that match will be used
+- `exclude_regex(STRING)`: If provided this will be used to filter the input files. case insensitive. matched items will not be used
 - `temp_override(STRING)`: If not blank then overrides the output.
 - `output_blank_ratio(FLOAT)`: A number between 0 and 1 to determine if the output should be blank.
 Not used if temp_override is set.